mobmewireless/colloquy/README.md

         }
       }
     end

 We begin a normal Ruby class definition, include the flow parser module and start writing the _index_ node by writing index and then opening up a curly braces pair.
 Nested within the index node, you have two blocks: a request block and a process block.

 Remember: the request block always asks for input, and the process block always analyses it.
-This is a convention that you should stick to throughout Redux flows to ensure readable and idiomatic flows.
+This is a convention that you should stick to throughout Colloquy flows to ensure readable and idiomatic flows.

 To run this flow:

 * Save this as lib/hello\_world\_flow.rb
 * Add a line to app/config/flows.yaml under _active_:

         - hello_world

 * Run this in the simulator:

-        $ bundle exec ussd-renderer -s app
+        $ bundle exec colloquy -s app
         Please enter flow name:
         hello_world
         Please enter msisdn:
         111
         Please enter session_id:
         1212
         Initial input (for direct flow):
         > (press Enter)
         Hello World
         ---Flow complete---